 In addition to its lining made from recycled plastic bottles, Paravel’s “Aviator Carry-On” features a recycled polycarbonate shell, recycled zippers, and an extendable handle made from recycled aluminum.
 Perfect for up to a week of packing, the compact luggage is equipped with 360° rotating wheels and a TSA-approved lock, plus an interior compression board and a removable accessories pouch (not to mention a vegan leather exterior trim).
 The upcycled hard-shell suitcase launched in November 2019 as part of Paravel’s new sustainability initiative, which also kicked off with a collection of light duffel bags and packing cubes made from recycled plastic water bottles.

 Lyndsey Matthews contributed reporting to this story.

-This article originally appeared on June 1, 2018, and was updated on June 26, 2020, to include current information.
+This article originally appeared in June 2018, and was updated in June 2020, and again on April 22, 2022, to include current information.